Author and Editor: S.L. Alexander

 Lyn Koppel, MA, fifth generation New Orleanian, was a longtime dean of Nunez Community College in St. Bernard Parish.

 Charles Zewe, PhD, was an award-winning broadcast journalist who worked at two network affiliates in New Orleans before spending 12 years as a CNN-TV correspondent and anchor.
-He is currently Vice President for Communication and External Affairs for the Louisiana State University System.
+He was also Vice President for Communication and External Affairs for the Louisiana State University System.